Inspiring America to Victory

-During World War I, World War II, and the Cold War, government and commercial agencies leveraged posters as a way to mobilize America for war.
-Their messages were straightforward and simple, reinforced by colorful and powerful imagery.
-These posters related to people of all ages and backgrounds, encouraging their support on the home front.
+During World War I, World War II, and the Cold War, government and commercial agencies adopted posters to mobilize America for war.
+Their messages were simple and reinforced by powerful imagery.
+These posters related to citizens of all ages and backgrounds, encouraging their support on the home front.
 War bond drives were heavily advertised, and recruitment posters enticed future service members.

 As color television entered American homes during the 1960s, traditional posters became less common.
 While this vibrant and effective means of influencing public opinion fell away from common use, the images and messages remain highly recognizable in popular culture.

 The National Museum of the USAF maintains over 500 original posters in its historical collection.
 These posters are varied and lively examples of US Armed Forces and American home front culture during times of war and peace.

 Beginning on November 22, over sixty examples will be on exhibit in the Art Gallery.
 The exhibit will run through May 2020.